Assetless Administration Fund

 Abandoned Company Liquidator Panel

 The Abandoned Company Liquidator Panel (Panel) comprises 32 suitably qualified and experienced registered liquidators.
-After ASIC orders the winding up of a company under Part 5.4C of the Corporations Act 2001, the Panel members are required to wind up the company’s affairs, distribute its property and assist employees access unpaid employee entitlements under the Fair Entitlements Guarantee Act.
+After ASIC orders the winding up of a company under Part 5.4C of the Corporations Act, the Panel members are required to wind up the company’s affairs, distribute its property and help employees to access unpaid employee entitlements under the Fair Entitlements Guarantee Act 2012.

 The appointment of liquidators also facilitates a full and proper investigation into the reasons why the company failed and allows recovery of any voidable or unreasonable director-related transactions.